 You can backpack and camp in the park, many follow the famous and arduous W Circuit that last for multiple days, zigzagging throughout all the park’s highlights.
 There are also some budget hotels outside the park, some raffish, some nicer, but the coolest thing to do is stay at one of the three luxury adventure hotels scattered along the edges of the park.

 There are three main luxury adventure hotels right on the edges of the park, the only ones — the Explora, the Tierra and the Awasi.
 Each has their own secluded section of the park, with uninterrupted views.
 I chose the Tierra, which had great reviews, a stunning design and was less expensive than the others.
 (However, still expensive.)
+Here’s a huge post I made about the incredible Tierra Patagonia, where I stayed.

-The Tierra hotel is all-inclusive — meals, booze, guides, transportation, all included no nickel and dime-ing you for what you want to do.
+The Tierra Patagonia hotel is all-inclusive — meals, booze, guides, transportation, all included no nickel and dime-ing you for what you want to do.
 If you want to sit in the lodge and just look out, the same price as going on two guided tours a day.

 They are great at guiding you to what you want to do, managing your time in the most efficient way to maximize your time here.
 Adjusting to what you want to do and se.
 Even suggesting some ALT plans that you can slip in if you’re up for it.